 Contributing Factors to High Cholesterol

 You need tests to determine whether your cholesterol is out of your control due to a genetic predisposition or within your control through nutrition and weight management.
-When your local cardiology doctor or a leading heart specialist Dr. Reisman of Cardiology in Manhattan knows why you have high cholesterol, you can get effective treatment.
+When your local cardiology doctor or a leading heart specialist Dr. Reisman of cardiovascular diagnostic center knows why you have high cholesterol, you can get effective treatment.
 Some tests your doctor may conduct include:

 - Expanded lipid analysis.
 This analysis measures lipids, lipid subfractions, particle size and particle number.